alexpolonsky/doswah.com/_posts/2014-08-24-big-red-button.md

 ---
 We all want the obvious answer.
-When faced with a decision, we want that big red button because we all like to emphasize the moment.
+When faced with a decision, we want that big red button because we all like to emphasize the moment we come to a decision.
 There's just something sexy about it.
-It's simplicity and boldness makes decision making easier (even for Time Lords).
+It's simplicity and boldness makes deciding much easier (even for Time Lords).
 <figure>
 	<img src="/images/Button/doctor-who.png">
 	<figcaption>Doctor Who</figcaption>